RyLoveQuantStats/Portfolio-Investing/README.md

 - **Covered Call Strategy:** A simulation that sells options on sector ETFs with dynamic, volatility‐driven parameters based on the Black-Scholes model.
 - **Combined Portfolio Strategy:** A dynamic mix of the above approaches, weighted by market volatility.

 The simulations use historical financial data and produce risk metrics and visualizations to help in assessing performance.
-Techniques such as bootstrap sensitivity analysis and differential evolution optimization (available as commented code) are also included to further refine the strategies.
+Techniques such as bootstrap sensitivity analysis and differential evolution optimization are also included to further refine the strategies.

 ![Cumulative Returns](notebooks/output/cumulative_returns.png)